Love is the answer, but while you are waiting for the answer, sex raises some pretty good questions. ~Woody Allen

 Take Preemptive Action For Great Sex

 So how can you use this brain information to improve your sex life?
 Pay attention to these gender brain differences and use them to your sexual advantage.
-It will foster not only better sex, but also a more intimate, loving relationship in general.
+It will foster not only better sex, but also a more intimate relationship in general.

 Men, if you want more sex, talk and touch more.
 Show affection, kindness, and tenderness.
 Help increase the oxytocin in your partner’s brain.